emaishoaib/quire/README.md

 alone.
 The whole run undoes as one action.

 **Rename.** The rail's pencil works out how the other PDFs in the folder are named, and suggests a name for this one in the same pattern.
+The date, the period and the amount are read out of the document, each chosen by the label printed just before it.
+The free text is taken from the names already in the folder, by which one's words the document contains.
-Apple's on-device model reads the date, the amount and the shop or sender out of the document, and the suggestion lands in a field you can edit before renaming.
+The suggestion lands in a field you can edit before renaming, and anything that could not be read is left as a placeholder to fill in.
 A scan needs its text recognised first.
-The button is greyed out when the folder has no pattern or Apple Intelligence is unavailable, and hovering it says which.
+The button is greyed out when the folder has no pattern, and hovering it says so.

 **Merge.** The rail's merge button gathers the PDFs in the same folder whose names are this file's name with something added, so `Lease.pdf` gathers `Lease 2.pdf`, `Lease-signed.pdf`